Hypnotriod/midi-box-stm32/README.md

 # midi-box-stm32

-`Midi Hub Device` implementation (with 1 input and 3 output ports) example based on STM32F103 dev board.
+`Midi Hub Device` implementation (with 1 input and 3 output ports) example based on the STM32F103 dev board.

-Contains `MIDI Device Class` Middleware implementation for `STM32 HAL USB` drivers, compatible with `STM32CubeMX`/`STM32CubeIDE` code generator.
+Contains `MIDI Device Class` Middleware implementation for `STM32 HAL USB` drivers, compatible with the `STM32CubeMX`/`STM32CubeIDE` code generator.
-MIDI class V1.0 follows the "Universal Serial Bus Device Class Definition for MIDI Devices.
+The MIDI class V1.0 follows the "Universal Serial Bus Device Class Definition for MIDI Devices.
 Release 1.0 Nov 1, 1999"

-User may specify the number of physical/virtual input type `MIDI_IN_PORTS_NUM` ports and output type `MIDI_OUT_PORTS_NUM` ports of the device.
+The user may specify the number of physical/virtual input type `MIDI_IN_PORTS_NUM` ports and output type `MIDI_OUT_PORTS_NUM` ports of the device.
-The `port` is associated  with the `cable` number in the midi event packet.
+The `port` is associated with the `cable` number in the MIDI event packet.
-Up to 8 ports of each type supported, but only 12 ports in total.
+Up to 8 ports of each type are supported, but only 12 ports in total.

 ## Configuring user project with STM32CubeMX code generator to use MIDI Device Class Middleware